eldercrow/mxnet-yolo/README.md

-# YOLO-v2: Real-Time Object Detection

-Still under development.
-71 mAP on VOC2007 achieved so far.

-This is a pre-released version.

-### Disclaimer
-This is a re-implementation of original yolo v2 which is based on [darknet](https://github.com/pjreddie/darknet).
-The arXiv paper is available [here](https://arxiv.org/pdf/1612.08242.pdf).

 #### (eldercrow)
 I am not interested in exact re-implementation of the original YOLO.
-If anyone is looking for that, check zhreshold's original repo.
+Check zhreshold's original repo (from which I forked) if that's what you're looking for.

-This code is now sorta working (training only), but the mAP is low yet.
+This code is now sorta working (training only), but the mAP is not satisfactory yet.
 You don't need to complie the custom mxnet to use this branch.

 Changes from the original algorithm: